Aifeex

 - Avoid any “investment” app that treats deposits like a mobile game with daily taps.

-- Do not send Tether to platforms you cannot independently verify.
+- Do not send Tether to platforms you cannot independently verify as legitimate and operated by a verifiable legal entity.

-- Be skeptical of “2% a day” promises; compounding math will expose the lie.
+- Be skeptical of fixed “2% a day” promises; fixed-return math without transparent execution typically signals risk.

-- Do not recruit others into schemes like this; losing money is bad, causing others to lose theirs is worse.
+- Do not recruit others into schemes like this; losses can compound and spread harm.

 If you want legitimate alternatives, stick to regulated and transparent routes instead of tap-to-earn apps: